k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: early returns from artifact_hit
 - Fix: looting lit armor from pets makes it stop shining
 - Fix: monsters wouldn't wield Sunsword/HotG if you were drow
+- Fix: only cause light damage when sources begin burning near you